 What is the Cost?

-$150 per student for semester for either class (Rates may vary slightly from year to year.
+$150 per student for semester for debate class. $175 per student for Speech & Apologetics.
+(Rates may vary slightly from year to year.
 See registration form for current rate.)

 Student packet materials are included in this cost.
 Textbooks and supplemental reading materials are at family expense.
 (Currently we use class materials as provided by the teacher with suggested reading list for students.
 Textbooks may be suggested for those students who require a textbook assigned to the course for transcription credit).